 We recommend against Members changing their PCP if the change could have an adverse effect on their quality of health care.
 For example:

-- The Member is an organ transplant candidate. - The Member has an unstable, acute medical condition for which they are receiving active medical care. - The Member is in the third trimester of pregnancy.
+- The Member is an organ transplant candidate. - The Member has an unstable, acute medical condition for which they are receiving active medical care. - The Member is pregnant.

 Specialty Care Physician ("SCP")